lockvoid/cachebay/docs/RELAY_CONNECTIONS.md

 # Relay Connections — How to use them

-Cachebay provides first-class support for Relay-style, cursor-based pagination— making it straightforward to request, cache, and navigate paginated data using standardized connection patterns.
+Cachebay provides first-class support for Relay-style, cursor-based pagination—making it straightforward to request, cache, and navigate paginated data using standardized connection patterns.

 ---